Frequently asked questions about summer camp at Portland Audubon.

 What if my child gets homesick?

 The best way to treat homesickness is to keep it from occurring.
-Our Summer Camp Counselors learn during training different strategies for keeping Campers busy and actively involved in Camp activities to try and combat homesickness.
-You can also help by not overly emphasizing how much you will miss your Camper while they are away.
+Our Summer Staff work with different strategies to keep campers busy and actively involved in camp activities to try and combat homesickness.
+You can also help by not overly emphasizing how much you will miss your camper while they are away.
 This can actually make it harder for them and fuel potential homesickness.

 Can my child be in a camp for a different grade group than they are actually in?